a-givertzman/fr-service/README.md

 Handling data on fly

 - Designed to collect any kind of data from connected devices via any kind of communication protocols
-- Make some declarative computation on data coming from connected devices
+- Make some declarative computation on the data received from connected devices
 - Share collected / computed data to the clients
 - Stores collected / computed data to the disk / database